 , optional predictor variables entered (if any) must be valid for the function to return risk estimates.
 See the "Value" section for more information.- quiet

-Logical (required, but has default): Whether to suppress messages and warnings in the console, either
+Logical (optional behavior variable): Whether to suppress messages and warnings in the console, either

 TRUE